mrrahmankhan/Hotel-Booking-Analysis-Tableau-Project/README.md

 Data Overview & Analysis
 The dataset included information on hotel types, booking sources, seasonal trends, cancellation rates, and guest demographics.
 I structured the data and leveraged interactive Tableau dashboards to uncover meaningful insights.

-Key Insights & Findings
+Key Insights & Findings:

 ✅ Hotel Booking Trends
 City Hotels (66.45%) had a significantly higher number of bookings compared to Resort Hotels (33.55%).
 Bookings fluctuated over 2015-2017, with 2016 having the highest number of reservations (~38,140).

 ✅ Seasonality & Peak Periods
 August had the highest number of bookings, making it a peak season for both City and Resort Hotels.
 January and November had the lowest bookings, indicating an off-season period.

 ✅ Market Segment Performance
 Online Travel Agencies (OTAs) accounted for the majority of bookings (56,477), followed by Offline Travel Agents/Tour Operators (24,219) and Group bookings (19,811).
 Direct bookings (12,606) were relatively lower, indicating the dominance of third-party platforms.

 ✅ Booking Cancellations & Customer Behavior
 Cancellations were significant, with City Hotels experiencing more cancellations than Resort Hotels.
 Many guests had prior bookings, indicating a pattern of repeat visitors.

 ✅ Guest Demographics & Preferences
 Guests came from a diverse range of countries, highlighting the hotels’ international reach.
 Weekday vs. Weekend stays varied, with City Hotels showing higher weekday stays while Resort Hotels saw a balance between weekdays and weekends.

-Tableau Dashboards & Visualizations
+Tableau Dashboards & Visualizations:

 To represent these insights effectively, I created interactive Tableau dashboards with:
 📊 Bar charts – Comparing hotel bookings over the years 📉 Line graphs – Seasonal trends in bookings